ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 The structure fields are defined as follows:

-- "token_type" is a 2-octet integer, in network byte order.
-This value must match the value in the challenge ({{challenge}}).
-This value determines the structure and semantics of the rest of the structure; see {{token-types}} for the registry information which establishes and defines the relationship between "token_type" and the contents of the Token structure.
+- "token_type" is a 2-octet integer, in network byte order, as described above.

 - "nonce" is a 32-octet value containing a client-generated random nonce.